fls-bioinformatics-core/auto_process_ngs/docs/source/using/make_fastqs.rst

   analysis project directories (see
   :doc:`Setting up project directories <setup_analysis_dirs>`)

+If the run included 10xGenomics Chromium 3'v2 data then there will be some additional outputs:

+* A report in the top-level analysis directory called ``cellranger_qc_summary[_LANES].html``, which is an HTML copy of the QC summary JSON file produced by ``cellranger mkfastq`` (nb ``LANES`` will be the subset of lanes from the run which contained the Chromium data, if the run consisted of a mixture of Chromium and non-Chromium samples, for example:
+  ``--lanes=5,6`` results in ``56``).

 .. note::

-   The processing QC report can be copied to the QC server using the :doc:`publish_qc command <publish_qc>`.
+   The processing QC reports can be copied to the QC server using the :doc:`publish_qc command <publish_qc>`.

-If the run included 10xGenomics Chromium 3'v2 data then will be additional outputs (see the section on :ref:`10xgenomics-outputs` in the documentation for processing 10xGenomics data).

 Output Fastq files
 ******************